PX4/PX4-user_guide/en/peripherals/esc_motors.md

 ### PWM

-[PWM ESCs](../peripherals/pwm_escs_and_servo.md) are commonly used for fixed wing vehicles and ground vehicles (vehicles that require a lower latency like multicopters typically use oneshot or dshot ESCs).
+[PWM ESCs](../peripherals/pwm_escs_and_servo.md) are commonly used for fixed-wing vehicles and ground vehicles (vehicles that require a lower latency like multicopters typically use oneshot or dshot ESCs).

 PWM ESCs communicate using a periodic pulse, where the _width_ of the pulse indicates the desired power level.
 The pulse wdith typically ranges between 1000uS for zero power and 2000uS for full power.